gvwilson/thirdbit/src/fiction/bear/index.md

 in reverse, kind of.
 It takes strength from the people it works on, instead of from the magician casting the spell."

-Noxy wouldn't have thought that an chimpanzee's face could go pale the way that Mope's did.
+Noxy wouldn't have thought that an gorilla's face could go pale the way that Mope's did.
 "So it *does* exist…" he whispered.
 "There are stories—old stories, nightmares.
 That's what finally brought the sky down on the Pilots.
 Someone invented a kind of magic that took from